zaneris123/CoordinateOffset/README.md

 world.
 This makes it easy to save points of interest, share locations with friends (or enemies), and even add client-side mods that use these coordinates to build maps of the world while exploring.

-However, not all multiplayer servers are designed for coordinates to be so readily accessible, and server owners may wish to hide them from players.
+However, not all multiplayer servers want coordinates to be so easily accessible.
 Minecraft offers `/gamerule reducedDebugInfo` to administratively disable coordinate display in the F3 menu.
-But it is trivial for a player to add a mod that re-enables coordinates.
+But it is trivial for a player to add a client-side mod that lets them see coordinates again.

 **CoordinateOffset** is a plugin for Spigot and Paper servers that **applies an offset to every coordinate in packets between the server and client**.
 The player still sees the exact same world they would normally see.
 But no matter which